Dorogonovvv/ai-playground/README.md

 ## Videos
 1. Search for data inconsistency - https://youtu.be/0tV_rAIpGI8
+2. Measure distance and fight fraud - https://youtu.be/1HGMcpLsY7w

 ## Open AI
 Here is a good page to start with https://platform.openai.com/docs/overview